juju/docs/src/en/charms-offline-config.md

 resources for the aforementioned three entities in order to satisfy base requirements as well as requirements arising from local implementation decisions.

+Any unsatisfied network criteria will need to be overcome by a combination of new local services (see [Offline mode strategies][charms-offline-strategies]) and the appropriate Juju configuration changes (covered [below][anchor__offline-configuration-methods]).

 ### Internet-based resources